EPIC-Campus-LPS/stack-and-queue-mariev718/README.md

 ## Reflection Questions

 - What is the fundamental principle behind a stack?
+A stack creates a "stack" of elements.
+The new elements are added to the top, and when it is read, the item on top is read first.
 - In what situations would using a stack be beneficial?
+A stack would be helpful in web browsing history.
+The latest thing you viewed should be the fastest to get back to.
 - What is the fundamental principle behind a queue?
+A queue creates a coded queue.
+When an element is added, it is added to the end of the queue, and when items are read from it, items added earliest are read first.
 - In what situations would using a queue be beneficial?
+A queue would be beneficial when waiting in line for something online, like buying tickets.
+First come, first serve.

 ## Rubric